-Quick View: This case report shows that the vertebral subluxation complex (VSC) is overlooked by practitioners of other disciplines leading to needless investigations.
-When VSC is found and corrected by a trained chiropractor the patient often quickly improves and shows strong benefits.
-Neck pain has been described as 'pain, ache or discomfort' between C0 and T3.
+... the vertebral subluxation complex (VSC) can be overlooked by practitioners of other disciplines leading to needless investigations.
+When VSC is found and corrected by a trained chiropractor the patient often quickly improves and shows strong benefits.'

+T3.'
 (4) It has been noted as the fourth leading cause of disability.
-(5) Atlantoaxial or atlanto-occipital subluxations have been identified as possible etiological factors by chiropractors and in a 2015 Mayo Clinic paper by Cohen.
+(5) Atlantoaxial or atlantooccipital subluxations have been identified as possible etiological factors by chiropractors and in a 2015 Mayo Clinic paper by Cohen.
 (5)